dreamland THAILAND

 Khao Sok is easily accessible by public transportation.
 Buses and minivans from the surrounding towns stop at the main road junction to Khao Sok, 1.8 km from the park entrance.

-From the nearest airport Surat ThaniIt will take you about an hour to get to Cheow Lan Lake Pier or 1.5 hours to Khao Sok.
+From the nearest airport, Surat Thani, it takes about an hour to get to Cheow Lan Lake Pier or 1.5 hours to Khao Sok.

-Just like from the surrounding towns, you can also use the same buses/minivans to reach the village to the east.
-Ban Ta Khun reach.
-From Ban Ta Khun, you can book songthaews to Khao Sok Lake.
+Just like from the surrounding towns, you can also reach the village of Ban Ta Khun to the east with the same bus/minivan.
+From Ban Ta Khun you can book songthaews to Khao Sok Lake.

 The raft houses and attractions on the lake can only be reached by long-tail boats departing from Cheow Lan Lake Pier.